 Need to get rid of Carpenter Ants?Request Removal

-Carpenter ants get into your home through a variety of ways—telephone wires, cracks in foundation, attic vents, and plumbing lines—then make your home theirs.
+Carpenter ants get into your home through a variety of ways—telephone wires, cracks in the foundation, attic vents, and plumbing lines—then make your home theirs.

 Carpenter ants sound a lot like termites, right?

 Termites eat wood – carpenter ants just damage it in order to make their nests.
 In terms of diet, wood doesn’t do it for ants.
-They keep a steady balance of meats and sweets – mostly eating other insects, honeydew and syrups.
+They keep a steady balance of meats and sweets – mostly eating other insects, honeydew, and syrups.

 Carpenter ants nest in moist or rotted wood, and they tunnel great lengths to get there (on the plus side – an infestation lets you know that you have a moisture problem in your house!).
 In route to the nest, they may chew up many parts of the home’s wooden structure to get where they need to be.